antocuni/antocuni.github.io/blog/posts/2025/10-spy-motivations-and-goals/index.md

 SPy attempts to fix those problems by constraining the dynamicity into well defined places, without hurting performance.

-The next posts of this series will explain in bigger detail how the language works, and will dive deeply into the implementation of the interpreter and the compiler.
-Stay tuned!
+In the next posts of this series, we'll dive deep into how this actually works: the type system, the blue/red evaluation model, static dispatch, and the implementation of both the interpreter and the compiler.
+We'll see concrete examples of SPy code and explore how features like zero-cost abstractions are achieved in practice.

+**Want to explore SPy yourself?** Visit the [SPy repository on GitHub](https://github.com/spylang/spy) to see the code, try out examples, and follow the project's development.
+If you have questions, want to discuss design decisions, or are interested in contributing, join us on the [SPy Discord server](https://discord.gg/wRb29FGZpP).
+SPy is still early in development, and this is a great time to get involved and help shape its future.